Friday, June 28, 2024

 Finally, one week around the first week or two in June, I was extra emotional, weepy actually...
 A few days later, upon taking a pregnancy test, I was surprised to see that I was pregnant.
 I then kept it a secret for a full week until Father's Day, when I completely surprised my husband by putting three little strip tests inside his Father's Day card!
 It was the best.

 My baby girl is 9 months old and I haven't figured out how to begin her birth story.
 I started to try to write it this past summer and I got stuck.
 Then, panic attacks(or something like it) hit me.
 To be honest I'm not sure that I'm even done with panic attacks yet.
-Whether it's from the difficulty of this move, or from those involved in the details of my birth, or from another stressor, I'm not sure.
+Whether it's from the difficulty of our move, or from those involved in the details of my birth, or from another stressor, I'm not sure.

 Tovah's birth in and of itself, was beautiful.
 Peaceful, if fact.
 I've thought about it many times since, and time and time again I'm really grateful that it went as it did.
 Even though plans changed in the end, I felt like I really tuned into my intuition and made the right decision to go from home to hospital to receive more help.
 Even though I had planned to have her at home if everything was going well, and for awhile it was.